alizeec/Kotlin-Pokedex/README.md

 - [x] Use the aircall-navigation to start an activity
-- [x] Use the aircall-navigation to replace a fragment
+- [x] Use the aircall-navigation to replace a fragment Done in the detail of a pokemon.
+This part can obviously be done in the simpler way with a ViewPager.
+The goal here is just to showcase how to navigate between fragment with this navigation.
 - [x] Use the aircall-navigation to open a BottomSheetFragment
 - [ ] Use the aircall-navigation to start an activity for result from an activity
 - [ ] Use the aircall-navigation to start an activity for result from a fragment